uhlerlab/trimap-tools/docs/source/index.md

 # Discovering TCR-HLA-Epitope Interactions

-`themap-tools` is a package for analysis of `peptide-HLA presentation` and `TCR specificity`.
+`trimap-tools` is a package for analysis of `peptide-HLA presentation` and `TCR specificity`.
 It is designed to help researchers understand the interactions between T cell receptors (TCRs) and peptides presented by human leukocyte antigen (HLA) molecules, which play a crucial role in the immune response.

 <img src="./_static/diagram.png" alt="diagram" width="1000">

-## 🚀 Key Features of `themap-tools`
+## 🚀 Key Features of `trimap-tools`

 - **Peptide representation learning with HLA context**
   Learns latent embeddings of peptides while incorporating HLA background, enabling biologically informed modeling.